 Data doesn’t always look like data in a traditional sense.
 Take textual search data, human behavioural tracking data for example.
 Google has been making money off that data strategy for years and there are now books written about how google search terms are the most accurate mirror to our true beliefs and values (Read Everybody Lies for a fascinating insight into the power of text).

 As HR teams start to produce more output on people analytics, there is a risk of ‘boiling the ocean’ on people analytics — quarterly engagement surveys, monthly churn data, diversity reporting.
 Figuring out the ‘so what’ of the data and using those insights to move the needle on business metrics that matter is harder, but also necessary.
 For HR integrating non-HR owned data is also important to get a fuller picture, especially for sales led businesses.
-For example, if sales drop off at the 2 year mark, what can HR do about that ?
+For example, if sales drop off at the 2-year mark, what can HR do about that?
 What HR processes change as a result of seeing high correlations between sales trajectory in the first 6 weeks and tenure greater than 6 months.
-In building predictive models for our clients, this is a sample of some of the actionable insights that were revealed through analysing both HR and sales performance data:

 HR’s role is very much one of building bridges across the organisation — taking a helicopter view of talent, ensuring that the needs of the business will be met in 3 years, 5 years by the people in the business, in enabling communication and collaboration channels across teams and geographies.